 - Editor on international law

-- Admissibility, chapter in Blackstone’s International Criminal Practice, Oxford University Press 2017 (expected in October).
+- Admissibility, chapter in Blackstone’s International Criminal Practice, Oxford University Press 2017

 - Abuse of Process Doctrine in International Criminal Proceedings, chapter in Abuse of Process in Criminal Proceedings fourth edition, Bloomsbury Professional 2014.